Tired of paying large commission fees when buy and selling stocks and index funds? If you are, you should carry on reading our Trading 212 review.

 A Market order will execute immediately at the current price.

-Click onto “Review Order” and choose “Send Buy Order“.
+Click on “Review Order” and choose “Send Buy Order“.

 How to Sell on Trading 212